Deer are lovely and a natural part of the environment, and it’s enjoyable to watch them in the wild.

 This also must be sprayed frequently to repel deer.

-#4 – Human hair or dog hair stuffed into net bags or old stockings and hang them in the garden.
+#4 – Human hair or dog hair stuffed into net bags or old stockings and hang in the garden.

 The idea is the dog or human smell will scare deer off.